Where We Work

 See our interactive map

-Jean-Philbert Nsengimana is the Africa Managing Director at the Commons Project, working to unlock the full potential of technology and data for the common good.
+Jean-Philbert Nsengimana is the Chief Digital Advisor for the Africa CDC.
+Previously he was the Africa Managing Director at the Commons Project, working to unlock the full potential of technology and data for the common good.
 He serves on many boards, including for the Alliance for Affordable Internet where he is the Honorary Chairperson, and for Place Fund, i4Policy, Startup Genome, and Future State.